Menu

 Stephanie Khoury, Ph.D.

-Prior to Intensity, Dr. Khoury worked at an economics consulting firm as an Associate Economist, where she built and analyzed large databases to create statistical analyses and damages estimates for class-action lawsuits and audits related to alleged discrimination and wage and hour disputes.
+During her time as a graduate student at UC San Diego, Dr. Khoury served as a research assistant and teaching assistant in the department of Economics and the School of Global Policy and Strategy.
+Before attending graduate school, Dr. Khoury worked as an associate economist at an economic consulting firm specializing in labor disputes.
+There, she built and analyzed large databases to create statistical analyses and damages estimates for class-action lawsuits and audits related to alleged discrimination and wage and hour disputes.

 Dr. Khoury earned her Ph.D. in Economics from the University of California, San Diego, where she specialized in Applied Microeconomics, Health Economics, Public Economics, and Labor Economics.
 Dr. Khoury also served as a research and teaching assistant in the department of economics.